 • The Universal Ignition Switch is Working, and the Wiring

 This section enlightens you about a universal ignition switch.
-It operates with a key or a starter button, in addition to switching on accessory components, making it a versatile choice.
+It operates with a key or a starter button and switching on accessory components, making it a versatile choice.
 The article outlines the function and wiring process for this switch variant.

 • A Closer Look at the Three-Wire Ignition Switch

-Three-wire ignition switches, a more straightforward version, include three primary connections – a variant to consider for simpler systems.
-Here you will find extensive information on wiring a three-wire ignition switch.
+A more straightforward version of three-wire ignition switches includes three primary connections – a variant to consider for simpler systems.
+Here, you will find extensive information on wiring a three-wire ignition switch.

 • Testing an Ignition Switch with a Multimeter